Election Results - IUR GENERAL BOARD - 2024-2028

-NB: Each IUR member entitled to vote receive a personal dedicated mail including a link toward a voting platform.
+NB: Each IUR member entitled to vote received a personal dedicated mail including a link toward a voting platform.

-NB: The candidates in this pamphlet are listed in alphabetical order and indicates no preference.
+NB: The new members are listed in alphabetical order and indicates no preference.

 1. Dr. Frédéric ALONZO